SmithWillSuffice/ohanga-pai/content/questions/6_interest_rate_myths.md

 going to be true, I am only **(i)** claiming it probably is mostly true, and that **(ii)** later I hope to show it checks with empirical analysis.

-The criticla MMT insight is,
+The critical MMT insight is,

 > The interest rate is not an endogenous variable (is not set by "the market") but rather the central bank chooses the interest rate.